 Technological change must always precede economic growth.
 We are going about the process of Globalization as if economic growth can precede technological change.
 This is the singular flaw of market capitalism that needs to be reversed.

-The Innovation Economy will not be delivered by corporations, Government or Academia.
+The Next Economic Paradigm will be an Innovation Economy.
+Unfortunately, this will not be delivered by corporations, Government or Academia.
 There no single person, country, ideology, or philosophy that can meet the challenges of the future alone – everyone will be required to participate because everyone has a stake in the outcome.

 The Ingenesist Project outlines a very optimistic future.
 The problems ahead have a relatively simple solution that can be implemented today using existing tools and infrastructure.
 These tools acting in the right system can have profound impact on future economic growth and the sustainability of our resources.

 This is the human productivity chart.
 Every time humans invent better ways of doing things, they become more productive.
 Where more people are more productive, the economy gets bigger.
 This is a fact.

 About 50,000 years ago, humans began to make tools using tools and innovation increasing exponentially.
 Tools made hunting and gathering easier.
 As farming developed so did the emergence of cities.
 When people could produce more than they needed, they had time to think about things like philosophy, art, astronomy, written language.
 This led to a scientific revolution that continued to make new observations about the world.
 These observations were applied to systems that made people still more productive.
 The industrial revolution followed.
 Industry produced a lot of information.
 The ability to process that information using computers led to the information revolution.
 Soon people began seeing new trends among the information, facts, and data.
 This ability largely defines the knowledge economy that we see today.